mosaicml/composer/composer/algorithms/low_precision_layernorm/README.md

 ### Implementation Details

 Low Precision LayerNorm is implemented by performing model surgery, which looks for instances of `torch.nn.LayerNorm` and replaces them with `composer.algorithms.low_precision_layernorm.low_precision_layernorm.LPLayerNorm`, which is a thin wrapper around `torch.nn.LayerNorm` that manually turns autocast off and specifices the input dtype to lower precision.
+In `bf16` mode on PyTorch versions prior to 1.13, Low Precision LayerNorm will fall back to Fused LayerNorm, replacing instances of `torch.nn.LayerNorm` with `apex.normalization.fused_layer_norm`.

 ## Suggested Hyperparameters

-Low Precision LayerNorm does not have any hyperparameters.
-It utilizes the existing `normalized_shape` and `d_eps` from the original model.
+Low Precision LayerNorm utilizes the existing `normalized_shape` and `d_eps` from the original model.
+The functional version of Low Precision LayerNorm allows users to specify the `precision` mode, which should be set to the Composer [precision format](numerics) of your model.
+When using the algorithm through the Composer trainer, Low Precision LayerNorm will use the trainer's `precision` mode.

 ## Technical Details